 The oil emanating from the seafloor contains about 40% methane, compared with about 5% found in typical oil deposits, said John Kessler, a Texas A&M University oceanographer who is studying the impact of methane from the spill.
 Kessler et al, in June of 2010, warned the public that methane was not going to dissipate on its own and that it would continue to increase and come ashore with unpredictable results.
 Merchant Marine expert, Captain Kelly Sweeney, while appearing on The Common Sense Show, on July 10, 2010, made similar predictions in which he stated that he and many of his sources feared catastrophic methane explosions near several coastal cities which could be triggered by the right atmospheric conditions combined with the high levels of highly flammable methane (click here to listen to Hour 1).

 John Boudreaux, director of the Assumption (LA.)
 Parish Office of Homeland Security and Emergency Preparedness has said there are concerns that the gas can build pressure under the clay layer that lies above their local aquifer.
 According to Boudreaux and geologists, once the aquifer reaches a pressure greater than 75 to 85 pounds per square inch, the clay layer might not hold back the accumulated gas and a set of major explosions could occur.
-Something unexpectedly triggered an emergency flare 40 feet high at that Crosstext two years ago.
+Recently, something unexpectedly triggered an emergency flare 40 feet high at that Crosstex well last week.
 An explosion of this magnitude would be within the range of one and a half B83 thermonuclear (hydrogen) bombs, according to scientists.
-Louisiana officials have suddenly and without comment banned outdoor fires.
+On 9/11 of this year, Louisiana officials suddenly and without comment banned outdoor fires.
 Ray Charles could see these dots connecting on the wall.

 In July 2010, BP found a mega pocket of highly pressurized methane gas in the Gulf of Mexico.
 The EPA and the President chose to ignore the publicized findings.
 Nobody in the mainstream media bothered to speculate as to the potential dangers.
 Publicly, the federal government did not answer the obvious questions, namely, where are the concentrations of the mega pocket of highly pressurized methane gas likely to migrate to and what would be the ultimate effect?
 It has been 27 months since this discovery, and the public is expected to believe that BP and the government had no idea of the ramifications of the discovery of this magnitude.
 This flies in the face of believability!